moonmoonb/Algorithm-Code/README.md

 - Zipeng Xu
-- I would share some basic codes for algorithms in these folder.
+- I would share some basic codes for algorithms in this folder.
 - Looking forward to having your feedback.